(© Elenathewise - stock.adobe.com)

 The True Temper digs its claws in where it’s needed most, doing double duty with a smart new design.
 Having tested rakes on a variety of debris, Bob Vila names it the best overall, noting that any on the list is a reliable pick for consistent, extended use.
 “We liked that the working edge where the tines meet the ground is relatively flat, because it allows the rake to pick up more new material on each stroke regardless of the user’s height.”

-Family Handyman names it the best reengineered leaf rake, writing, “It has a comfort grip on the handle and a larger 26-inch width for greater coverage with each pass.”
+Family Handyman names it the best-reengineered leaf rake, writing, “It has a comfort grip on the handle and a larger 26-inch width for greater coverage with each pass.”

 Sources:

 Note: This article was not paid for nor sponsored.
 StudyFinds is not connected to nor partnered with any of the brands mentioned and receives no compensation for its recommendations.
-This post may contain affiliate links.
+This article may contain affiliate links in which we receive a commission if you make a purchase.